Skip to main content

 Action Learning Set 2

-For this final session, delegates reconvene and host their own Action Learning Set group and continue to support each other using the ALS process, further developing their communication and listening skills.
+For this final session, delegates reconvene and host their own Action Learning Set group online, where they continue to support each other using the ALS process, further developing their communication and listening skills.

 Mentoring

-Mentoring is an essential element of Aurora with delegates working with a mentor and meeting approximately 4-6 times over the duration of the programme.
+Mentoring is a reommended element of Aurora with delegates working with a mentor and meeting approximately 4-6 times over the duration of the programme.
 Delegates should discuss their mentoring arrangements with their Aurora Champion or sponsor before starting the programme.

 Aurora mentor